-SLAP Tear Specialist Singapore
+SLAP Tear

-What Is a SLAP Tear?
+What Is A SLAP Tear?

-A SLAP (superior labrum from anterior to posterior) tear is a type of shoulder injury that affects the labrum, the cartilage ring attached to the rim of the shallow socket (glenoid) of the shoulder joint.
 The shoulder labrum helps to provide stability to the shoulder joints by improving the fit between the ball and socket of the shoulder joint.
 It is also the attachment point of various ligaments and a tendon.
-SLAP tears are most common amongst athletes who consistently engage their shoulders in overhead movements.
+SLAP tears, also known as SLAP lesions, are most common among athletes who consistently engage their shoulders in overhead movements.

 It is crucial to understand your symptoms and seek medical treatment as soon as you can, as early diagnosis and treatment can reduce the complications of a SLAP tear.